AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 1. Once in the Data Warehouse Manager, select the table from the Synced Tables list to display the table's schema.
 1. The current replication method is listed below the table name.
 To change it, click the link.
-1. In the pop-up that displays, click the circle next to either Incremental or Full Table replication to select a replication type.
+1. In the pop-up that displays, click the radio button next to either Incremental or Full Table replication to select a replication type.
 1. Next, click the **Replication Method** dropdown to select a method - for example, _Paused_ or _Modified At_.
+  >[!NOTE]
+  >
-1. **Note that some Incremental methods require you to set a Replication Key**.
+  >**Some Incremental methods require you to set a Replication Key**.
 MBI will use this key to determine where the next update cycle should begin.
+  >

-    For example, if we want to use the **modified\_at** method for our **orders** table, we need to set a date column as the replication key.
+  >For example, if we want to use the **modified\_at** method for our **orders** table, we need to set a date column as the replication key.
 Several options for replication keys may exist, but we will select **created\_at**, or the time the order was created.
 If the last update cycle stopped at 12/1/2015 00:10:00, the next cycle would begin replicating data with a **created\_at** date greater than this.

-1. When finished, click the Save button.
+1. When finished, click **Save**.

-Here's a look at the whole process:
+Take a look at the whole process:

 ![](../../assets/replication_method.gif)<!--{: width="801" height="341"}-->